 Readings should be completed before the class meeting listed.
 All assignments should be handed in on the date due unless previously arranged with the instructor.
-Late assignments will be penalized by a 5% deduction in points for each weekday late.
+Late assignments will be penalized by 3 points each weekday late.
 After one week, late assignments will be given a zero.
 If you have extraordinary circumstances in your life which will impact your assignments, please let me know.
 I want you to be able to stay in school and succeed.
 If you have any questions or concerns, please feel free to come in and speak with me about them.